This guide will teach you the basics of creating and managing dynamic slotting cycle counts in the ShipHero web app.

 Recounts are flagged until 2 consecutive counts confirm the discrepancy.

 For example, assume that the expected amount is 10, but the counter counts 8.
 A few are picked from that location, so the new expected is 8.
 If the counter counts 6, ShipHero will close the recount and update the on-hand to 6.
-If the discrepancy does not match, the SKU will be flagged for another recount.

 Types of Recounts